huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rabbitmq_plugin.md

 ## Import

-The rabbitmq plugin can be imported using the kafka `instance_id` and `name` separated by a slash, e.g.
+The RabbitMQ plugin can be imported using the kafka `instance_id` and `name` separated by a slash, e.g.

 ```bash
 $ terraform import huaweicloud_dms_rabbitmq_plugin.test <instance_id>/<name>